Oklahomans overwhelmingly believe public colleges and universities could run more efficiently, chancellor is overpaid

 According to the most recent quarterly poll conducted by SoonerPoll, an overwhelming 82 percent agreed that Oklahoma's public colleges and universities could be run more efficiently.
 Only 5 percent disagreed and 12 percent didn't have an opinion.
 Agreement was strong across the board, whether the respondent was Republican or Democrat, male or female, conservative or liberal, and regardless of age.

 Eighty percent of Oklahomans also believe the salary for the State Chancellor for Higher Education is too high.
 Just 2 percent believed it was too low.
 Two weeks ago, OU President David Boren recommended pay cuts for himself and other top OU administrators, although no announcement has been made by the chancellor's office.

-[box] In Oklahoma state government, the chancellor of higher education is paid more than $411,000 per year, which is more than the governor is paid.
+[QUESTION] In Oklahoma state government, the chancellor of higher education is paid more than $411,000 per year, which is more than the governor is paid.
 Do you think this amount is: